 Someone called the police (it wasn’t me as I was enjoying the show from across the road), and they turned up in a blue van and arrested John and the German and put them in jail for the night to cool off.

-Of course, John was an old drinking pal of the Police Commander in Mahon and he was released at about six in the morning.
+Of course, John was an old drinking pal of the Police Chief in Mahon and he was released at about six in the morning.

 When he got a lift back to our yacht by the police I saw he had a black eye and bruises all over his face.